ycechungAI/goose/documentation/docs/guides/goose-cli-commands.md

 - `sessions`: List sessions created by a scheduled recipe
 - `run-now`: Run a scheduled recipe immediately

+Use the following commands if you're scheduling recipes using the [Temporal scheduler](https://docs.temporal.io/evaluate/development-production-features/schedules) (requires the Temporal CLI):
+- `services-status`: Check if any Temporal services are running
+- `services-stop`: Stop any running Temporal services

 **Options:**
 - `--id <NAME>`: A unique ID for the scheduled job (e.g. `daily-report`)
-- `--cron "* * * * * *"`: Specifies when a job should run using a 6-field [cron expression](https://en.wikipedia.org/wiki/Cron#Cron_expression) represented as a string in the format "seconds minutes hours day-of-month month day-of-week"
+- `--cron "* * * * * *"`: Specifies when a job should run using a [cron expression](https://en.wikipedia.org/wiki/Cron#Cron_expression) represented as a string with either 5, 6, or 7 digits in the format "seconds minutes hours day-of-month month day-of-week year"
 - `--recipe-source <PATH>`: Path to the recipe YAML file
 - `--limit <NUMBER>`: (Optional) max number of sessions to display when using the `sessions` command